aragon/protocol/docs/6-external-interface/2-controller.md

 - **Inputs:** None
 - **Pre-flight checks:** None
 - **Outputs:**
-    - **Needed transitions:** Number of terms the Court should transition to be up-to-date
+    - **Needed transitions:** Number of terms the Protocol should transition to be up-to-date

 #### 6.2.2.11.
 Term